 West of the HWY 50/SR 89 intersection (the “Y”), you’ll find many easy to moderate areas in which to cross-country ski.
 Locations to cross-country ski in this area include Washoe Meadows State Park, Tahoe Mountain, and the Angora burn area.

-Also note that many of the Forest Service gates and spots in which to park for accessing cross-country ski terrain in Meyers are located within residential areas.
+Please note that many of the Forest Service gates and spots in which to park for accessing cross-country ski terrain in Meyers are located within residential areas.
 So be courteous to locals and avoid trespassing on private property.

 Echo Summit